 Where is Liberia and what to expect from the connection

-For your mobile, the important thing: Liberia is far from any cheap roaming zone, so your Spanish plan would jump to an expensive international rate.
-Mobile coverage is concentrated in Monrovia and the main cities; in rural areas, jungle, and secondary roads, it is more limited.
-Going with data already contracted from Spain prevents you from depending on local infrastructure as soon as you arrive.
-If your route continues through the region, you can find context in our eSIM guide for Africa.
+For your mobile, what's important: Liberia is far from any cheap roaming zone, so your Spanish plan would switch to an expensive international rate.
+Mobile coverage is concentrated in Monrovia and major cities; in rural areas, jungles, and secondary roads, it is more limited.
+Going with data already contracted from Spain prevents you from relying on local infrastructure as soon as you arrive.
+If your West Africa route continues after Liberia, you have a comparable case in our eSIM guide for Comoros, another African country with similar coverage challenges outside urban centers.

 Coverage and local operators

-Liberia's two main operators are Orange Liberia and Lonestar Cell MTN, which share the country's mobile network.
+The two main operators in Liberia are Orange Liberia and Lonestar Cell MTN, which share the country's mobile network.
 A travel eSIM relies on these local networks, so you don't have to choose an operator or compare coverages yourself.

-Useful fact: in Liberia, electrical infrastructure is irregular outside the capital.
-Carry a charged power bank and take advantage of any available outlet to recharge your mobile; connection is useless with a dead battery.
+Useful fact: In Liberia, electrical infrastructure is unreliable outside the capital.
+Carry a charged power bank and take advantage of every opportunity to recharge your phone; a connection is of little use with a dead battery.

-With PuraSim, Liberia is included in a catalog of 218 destinations with 24/7 Spanish support, a backup that is appreciated in a destination where tourist assistance is scarce.
+With PuraSim, Liberia enters a broad catalog of destinations with Spanish support, a backing that is appreciated in a destination where tourist assistance is scarce.

 How many GB you need depending on your trip

-Consumption in Liberia is usually moderate, because you will spend periods without coverage and heavy use (streaming, video uploading) is not always feasible.
-Still, it's advisable to have plenty for maps, messaging, and some video calls home.
+Consumption in Liberia is usually moderate, because you will spend periods without coverage and heavy use (streaming, video uploads) is not always feasible.
+Still, it's advisable to have plenty for maps, messaging, and an occasional video call home.

 | Trip Profile | Duration | Recommended GB |